Purpose

 | sm4-cbc | SM4-CBC | CBC | High security level | |

-- Rule names must be globally unique within a tenant.
+- The name of a rule must be unique within a tenant.

-- Each column can only be protected by a single rule.
+- A column can be protected by only one rule.

 -- Use the default encryption algorithm.